Molly Fish: A Comprehensive Guide for Aquarists and Fish Enthusiasts

 Do Molly fish need a water thermostat?

 Yes, molly fish need a water thermostat.
-Stable temperature is a must.
+Stable water temperature is a must.

 Check these water heater and thermometer.